 When do I need permission to text someone?
 How do I know I really have permission?
 Are they contacts or subscribers!?

-Did you know that you must legally obtain permission to send a text message to a mobile device?
+Did you know that you must legally obtain prior express consent to send a marketing or promotional text message to a mobile device?

 The latest edition of the CTIA’s Best Practices Guide for SMS Marketing and Communications, released on January 19, 2017, places an additional degree of emphasis on consent and TCPA compliance.

-As stated in our terms and conditions, all of our clients have a legal obligation to ensure that their contact lists and messaging content are compliant with all applicable state and federal laws, as well as all requirements established and enforced by the CTIA that regulate SMS/text messages transmitted via short code.
+As stated in our terms and conditions, all of our clients have a legal obligation to ensure that their contact lists and messaging content are compliant with all applicable state and federal laws, as well as all requirements established and enforced by the CTIA that regulate SMS/text messages.

 What Is TCPA Compliance?